So you want to take your Part 107 test or recurrent exam right now, but your in-person testing center is still closed due to coronavirus?

 What to do if you were scheduled to take a new or recurrent exam, but the testing center closed

-Good news for pilots who had made appointments to take their tests between March 19 and April 30.
+Good news for pilots who had made appointments to take their tests between March 19 and April 30, 2020.
 You can reschedule up to the same day as your test, with no cancellation fee.
-You can reschedule your test online here or through PSI’s customer service call center at +1 (800) 733-9267, though PSI said if you choose to call that you should expect longer than usual wait times.
+Reschedule your test online here or through PSI’s customer service call center at +1 (800) 733-9267, though PSI said if you choose to call that you should expect longer than usual wait times.

 PSI’s call centers are open on weekdays between 7:30 a.m. and 10:00 p.m.
 ET, and on weekends between 9 a.m. and 5:30 p.m.
 ET.

-You can still schedule exams via this page for dates after April 30.
-If you’ve been studying for your Part 107 test during the stay at home period, it might be a good idea to book your test slot now — as many time slots could book up once people rush to get their needed certifications when stay at home orders lift.
+Today, you can still schedule exams via this page.
+If you’ve been studying for your Part 107 test throughout the pandemic, it might be a good idea to book your test slot now — as many time slots could book up once people rush to get their needed certifications when stay at home orders lift.
+For test centers that are open, they may be operating at reduced capacity which might also make it difficult to get a time slot.

 What to do if your Remote Pilot Certificate ‘expired’ and you can’t take your Recurrent Exam